mattbradley/stubble/README.md

 -----

 Fire up Sinatra with `ruby stubble.rb` and visit `http://localhost:4567` in your browser.
-To use a port other than the default, try `ruby stubble.rb -p PORT`.
+To use a port other than the default (4567), try `ruby stubble.rb -p PORT`.

 Stubbing a URL is pretty self-explanatory: just hit the button.
 Look at the code to see how it works; you'll figure it out!